 What it actually is.

-It is the part of booth work no general tool was built for.
+It is the part no general tool was built for.
 The intersection itself.

 Picture yourself running the booth on day two of a three day event.
 It is 10am.
 You have seven meetings booked across three rooms.
 Two reps called in sick.
 A customer set for 11 wants to move to 2pm.
 Your sales lead just claimed the demo station for a trial that is running long.
 This is Event Resource Management in motion.